woodpecker-ci/woodpecker/docs/docs/20-usage/40-secrets.md

           - "value3"
 ```

-This approach allows for flexible and secure use of secrets within plugin settings while maintaining the integrity and security of the plugin execution environment.
+This method ensures flexible and secure use of secrets within plugin settings, while preserving the integrity and security of the plugin execution environment.

 ### Note about parameter pre-processing